Serving Illinois and Nationwide

-Nursing home neglect and abuse is becoming a hot button issue across the entire country and we have a right to demand accountability when corporations take over nursing facilities and implement policies that are not in the best interest of the people we care about.
+Nursing home neglect and abuse are becoming hot button issues across the entire country, and we have a right to demand accountability when corporations take over nursing facilities and implement policies that are not in the best interest of the people we care about.

 What is most important, however, is that we remove our loved ones from environments in which they are being neglected or abused.
-Understanding the forms of abuse most common to the homes throughout Decatur will help you detect neglect or abuse so that you may act quickly, and if you are unsure of whether to begin an investigation, contact a Decatur nursing home attorney at Rosenfeld Injury Lawyers LLC just to be sure.
+Understanding the forms of abuse most familiar to the homes throughout Decatur will help you detect neglect or abuse so that you may act quickly, and if you are unsure of whether to begin an investigation, contact a Decatur elder home abuse attorney at Rosenfeld Injury Lawyers LLC just to be sure.

-- Spread of infection.
+- The spread of infection.
 When we were young, our bodies were much more resilient to foreign organisms, but the immune systems of the elderly are not as efficient.
-This places our loved ones at greater risk of experiencing an infection if rooms are not kept clean, linens are not changed regularly and a program is not in place to contain the spread of an infection among a nursing center’s population.
+Insufficient immunity places our loved ones at a higher risk of experiencing an infection if rooms are not kept clean, linens are not changed regularly, and a program is not in place to contain the spread of infection among a nursing center's population.

 - Infringement of personal rights.
 Not all forms of abuse result in physical damage.
-It is the duty of nursing care facilities to respect the privacy of patients’ information, to properly handle patients’ belongings and to communicate the cost of services and when payment is due.
+Nursing care facilities must respect the privacy of patients' information, to properly handle patients' belongings, and to communicate the cost of services and when payment is due.

 - Physical or sexual abuse.
-It is not always possible to get an accurate assessment of a person’s character upon hiring.
-For this reason, it is extremely important that facilities investigate the backgrounds of every staff member they bring on board and never to hire those who have a history of abuse.
-In cases of physical or sexual assault, it is important to find justice from both the person behind the assault and the administration that hired the abuser.
+It is not always possible to get an accurate assessment of a person's character upon hiring.
+For this reason, facilities must investigate the backgrounds of every staff member they bring on board and never to hire those who have a history of abuse.
+In cases of physical and emotional abuse or sexual assault, it is crucial to find justice from both the person behind the assault and the administration that hired the abuser.

-Our Decatur nursing home law firm has helped hundreds of victims escape their environments in favor of nursing facilities that will respectfully tend to their needs and concerns while going after those who would place profit or personal gain over their safety.
-Call us even if you are unsure about whether your loved one is a victim of neglect or abuse and we will help you determine whether the signs warrant an investigation.
+Our Decatur nursing home law firm has helped hundreds of injury victims escape their environments in favor of nursing facilities that will respectfully tend to their needs and concerns.
+Our personal injury lawyers will go after those who would place profit or personal gain over their safety as a part of our legal services.
+Call us even if you are unsure about whether your loved one is a victim of neglect or abuse, and we will help you determine whether the signs warrant an investigation.

 We provide free and confidential consultations to everyone and wish to help everyone in need of our advice or services, regardless of their financial situations.
-For this reason, we promise only to receive compensation when you do and if we are unable to secure damages in your favor; our services will be completely free of charge.A Brief History of Decatur, Illinois
+For this reason, we promise only to receive compensation when you do from our negotiated settlement or jury trial award.
+To ensure the quality of legal services, if we are unable to secure damages in your favor, our services will be completely free of charge.A Brief History of Decatur, Illinois

 Decatur was founded in 1829 and named after Stephen Decatur, who was a renowned naval officer and hero of the War of 1812.
 Numerous cities across the United States have been named in his honor.
 Shortly after its founding, it became the first home of Abraham Lincoln and would be where Lincoln would begin his career in law and politics.
 His first recorded speech occurred in Decatur and garnered the attention of state politicians, which would lay the groundwork through which Abraham Lincoln would venture into governmental politics.